 Research capacity and capability will differ between organisations and this document has been created to be relevant to all NHS organisations in Wales.
-There are seven local health boards and three NHS trusts which make up the NHS in Wales, as well as two special health authorities and all these organisations support research.
+There are seven local health boards and three NHS trusts which make up the NHS in Wales, as well as two special health authorities and a shared services partnership; and all these organisations support research.